juanantonio284/notes_on_writing/miscellaneous/linguistic_terminology.md

 sentences.

-Consider the sentence `A small party of Spanish adventurers managed to capture the Aztec capital.` A traditional view of sentence structure holds that the **subject** and the **direct object** of the sentence are the nouns *party* and *capital*, respectively.
-But this is not strictly correct.
+Consider the sentence `A small party of Spanish adventurers managed to capture the Aztec capital.` A traditional view of sentence structure would hold that the **subject** and the **direct object** of the sentence are the nouns *party* and *capital*, respectively; but this is not strictly correct.
 The true subject and object are the noun phrases (**NP**s) `a small party of Spanish adventurers` and `the Aztec capital`.

 A noun phrase may be identified in two different ways:

 1. It must occupy one of only a few possible slots in a sentence structure.
 2. It must have one of only a few possible types of internal structure.

-An English noun phrase is usually built up around a single ***noun***, and that noun is the head of the noun phrase, the item which is chiefly responsible for the nature of the NP.
+An English noun phrase is usually built up around a single ***noun***, and that noun is the head of the noun phrase, the item which is chiefly responsible for the nature of the noun phrase.

 * In my examples, *party* and *capital* are the heads of the two NPs.
 The first NP denotes a particular party, and the second a particular capital.
-The other words in the NP serve only to provide further identification.
+(The other words in the phrases serve only to provide further identification.)

 The most obvious exception is a noun phrase consisting of a pronoun.